What Is a Nurse Practitioner?

-NPs must have a degree in nursing before pursuing nurse practitioner schooling.
+NPs must hold a degree in nursing before pursuing nurse practitioner schooling.
 Nurse practitioner programs require a solid background in nursing, which applicants demonstrate through education and experience.
-Most online NP programs require a bachelor's degree in nursing, but some accept associate degrees.
+Most online NP programs require a bachelor's degree in nursing, although some accept associate degrees or nursing diplomas.
 The degree must be from an accredited institution.
-Graduates from NP programs are only eligible for licensing if they earn a degree from a program accredited by the American Academy of Nurse Practitioners .

 Become a Registered Nurse

-Most nurse practitioner programs require several years of experience as a registered nurse before enrolling as an NP student.
-In order to become a registered nurse, candidates must meet educational requirements and demonstrate their experience.
-Nurses must complete a certain number of clinical hours to receive a state license; the exact requirements vary by state.
+Most nurse practitioner programs require several years of experience as a registered nurse.
+To become a registered nurse, candidates must meet educational requirements and demonstrate experience.
+Nurses need to complete a certain number of clinical hours to receive a state license, although the exact requirements vary by state.
 RNs must also pass an exam known as the NCLEX.
-The exam tests a nurses’ ability to provide safe and effective care, promote healthy behaviors, and practice infection control procedures.
+The exam tests a nurse's ability to provide safe and effective care, promote healthy behaviors, and practice infection control procedures.
 Nurses must also understand pharmacological therapies.

 Earn a Master's Degree

-Registered nurses who meet the educational and experience requirements can enroll in a nurse practitioner master's program to become an NP.
+Registered nurses who meet certain educational and experience requirements can enroll in a nurse practitioner master's program to become an NP.
 RNs can also earn a doctor of nursing practice instead of a master's degree.
-At this stage, students can choose a speciality, such as family nurse practitioner.
-Online programs meet the same requirements as in-person degrees, and graduates from online NP programs must complete the same licensing requirements.
+At this stage, students can choose a specialty, such as family nurse practitioner.
+Online programs have the same requirements as in-person degrees, and graduates from online NP programs must complete the same licensing requirements.
 Prospective nurse practitioner programs should hold accreditation from the American Association of Nurse Practitioners (AANP).

 Take the National Certification Test

-After completing a graduate NP degree, nurse practitioners must take the National Certification Test, offered by the American Academy of Nurse Practitioners Certification Board .
-All states recognize the certification, as do most private insurance companies, Medicare, Medicaid, and the Veterans Administration.
+After earning a graduate NP degree, nurse practitioners must take the National Certification Test, which is offered by the American Academy of Nurse Practitioners Certification Board (AANPCB).
+All states recognize this certification, as do most private insurance companies, Medicare, Medicaid, and the Veterans Administration.
 This certification meets the requirements for licensure in most states.
-The AANPCB offers certifications as a family nurse practitioner, adult-gerontology primary care nurse, and emergency nurse practitioner.
-Each requires candidates to pass an examination.
-The FNP examination tests clinical knowledge for pediatric, adolescent, adult, and elderly patients, as well as prenatal care.
+AANPCB offers certifications like family nurse practitioner (FNP), adult-gerontology primary care nurse, and emergency nurse practitioner.
+Candidates pursuing each credential must pass an examination.
+The FNP examination tests clinical knowledge of pediatric, adolescent, adult, and elderly patients, along with prenatal care.
 The certification exams contain 150 multiple-choice questions.
-The computer-based testing format, which is offered through testing centers across the country, allows candidates to take the test in any 120-day window.
-AANPCB limits candidates to two testing attempts in each calendar year, and candidates who fail the test must complete a minimum of 15 hours of continuing education in their areas of weakness.
-NPs register online to take the examination, or they may submit a paper application.
-The exam costs $240 for AANP members and $315 for non-members.
+The computer-based testing format is offered at testing centers across the country.
+AANPCB limits candidates to two testing attempts in each calendar year.
+Candidates who fail the test must complete a minimum of 15 hours of continuing education in their areas of weakness.
+NPs can register online to take the examination or they may submit a paper application.
+The exam costs $240 for AANP members and $315 for nonmembers.